romka-chev/yii2-swiper/docs/en/behaviours-pagination.md

 # Pagination

-To connect these buttons, you must declare behaviour `pagination` in field `\romkaChev\yii2\swiper\Swiper::$behaviours`, otherwise pagination will not be rendered
+To connect these buttons you must declare behaviour `pagination` in field `\romkaChev\yii2\swiper\Swiper::$behaviours`, otherwise pagination will not be rendered.

 > Note: to pagination was clickable, you must specify `paginationClickable = true` in field `\romkaChev\yii2\swiper\Swiper::$pluginOptions`